joshuapowell/quick-start-jupyter-notebook-credential-management/README.md

-# Securely Handling Credentials in Local Code Notebooks
+# Ideas for Securely Handling Credentials in Local Code Notebooks

 ## Abstract